SverreWisloff/TackingAssist/README.md

 1.0.2 (2):
  - First version
  - GPS: Start and stop location service from GPSSet wind dir by port/starboard close-hauled direction
- - Up/Down-buttons : increments wind direction with 5 degrees
+ - +/- buttons : increments wind direction with 5 degrees

+1.1.1 (3):
+ - Improved rotations of boat and compass
+ - NSEW directions in the compass
+ - Set wind dir by port/starboard close-hauled direction

 ## Please use it if you find it convinient